xiaoyeye/CCST/README.md

 --DGI: whether to run the DGI (set to 1) or not (set to 0).

---load： whether to load the pretrained DGI model (set to 1) or not (set to 0).
+--load：whether to load the pretrained DGI model (set to 1) or not (set to 0).

 --num_epoch: the number of epoches in training DGI.